 This isn't the time to whine about how much more everyone else is making more than you or how you take on twice as much work as they do.
 Even if it's true, complaining rarely convinces bosses to loosen the purse-strings.

 Is a Promotion a Possibility?

 Keep in mind that one of the best ways to enhance your pay is to secure a promotion.
 If there is a suitable opening above your level or if you can justify reclassifying your job at a higher level, then ask management about the possibility of a promotion.

-Promotions are often accompanied by more significant raises than would normally be awarded as part of regular salary adjustments.
+Promotions are often accompanied by more significant raises that would normally be awarded as part of regular salary adjustments.
 Pay raises associated with promotions are often in the 10 to 15 percent range, while salary increases for performance are typically 1 to 5 percent.